-User Accessible USB Ports

-Configures the user accessible USB ports.
+Option Description User Accessible USB Ports Configures the user accessible USB ports.
 Selecting Only Back Ports On disables the front USB ports; selecting All Ports Off disables all front and back USB ports; selecting All Ports Off (Dynamic) disables all front and back USB ports during POST and front ports can be enabled or disabled dynamically by an authorized user or authorized users without resetting the system.
 The USB keyboard and mouse function in certain USB ports during the boot process, depending on the selection.
 After the boot process is complete, the USB ports will be enabled or disabled as per the setting.

-Internal USB Port

-Enables or disables the internal USB port.
-This option is set to On or Off.
+Internal USB Port Enables or disables the internal USB port.
+This option is set to On or Off .
 This option is set to On by default.

-(i) NOTE: The Internal SD Card Port on the PCle riser is controlled by Internal USB Port.

-iDRAC Direct USB Port

-The iDRAC Direct USB port is managed by iDRAC exclusively with no host visibility.
-This option is set to ON or OFF.
-When set to OFF, iDRAC does not detect any USB devices installed in this managed port.
+NOTE: The Internal SD Card Port on the PCIe riser is controlled by Internal USB Port. iDRAC Direct USB Port The iDRAC Direct USB port is managed by iDRAC exclusively with no host visibility.
+This option is set to ON or OFF .
+When set to OFF , iDRAC does not detect any USB devices installed in this managed port.
 This option is set to On by default.

-Integrated RAID Controller

-Enables or disables the integrated RAID controller.
+Integrated RAID Controller Enables or disables the integrated RAID controller.
 This option is set to Enabled by default.

-Integrated Network Card 1

-Enables or disables the integrated network card (NDC).
-When set to Disabled, the NDC is not available to the operating system (OS).
+Integrated Network Card 1 Enables or disables the integrated network card (NDC).
+When set to Disabled , the NDC is not available to the operating system (OS).
 This option is set to Enabled by default.
 NOTE: If set to Disabled (OS), the Integrated NICs might still be available for shared network access by iDRAC.

-I/OAT DMA Engine

-Enables or disables the I/O Acceleration Technology (I/OAT) option.
+I/OAT DMA Engine Enables or disables the I/O Acceleration Technology (I/OAT) option.
 I/OAT is a set of DMA features designed to accelerate network traffic and lower CPU utilization.
 Enable only if the hardware and software support the feature.
 This option is set to Disabled by default.

-Embedded Video Controller

-Enables or disables the use of Embedded Video Controller as the primary display.
-When set to Enabled, the Embedded Video Controller is used as the primary display even if add-in graphic cards are installed.
+Embedded Video Enables or disables the use of Embedded Video Controller as the primary display.
+When set to Enabled , the before the operating system boots.
+This option is set to Enabled by default.

+Embedded Video Controller is used as the primary display even if add-in graphic cards are installed.
 When set to Disabled, an add-in graphics card is used as the primary display.
 BIOS will output displays to both the primary add-in video and the embedded video during POST and pre-boot environment.
-The embedded video is disabled before the operating system boots.
-This option is set to Enabled by default.
+The embedded video is disabled